javiAI/AaveHealthFactor/README.md

 npx hardhat node
 ```

-Open a new terminal and get the Healt Factor running the health_factor.js script.
+Open a new terminal and get the Health Factor running the health_factor.js script.
 ```
 node scripts/health_factor.js
 ```